minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

   (All numbers are doubles under the hood anyways, and doubles represent integers from `-2^53` to `2^53` exactly.)
 * Do not start numbers with just the decimal point.
 Write `0.5` instead of `.5`.
-* Use exponential notation for numbers with many trailing or leading zeroes:
+* You may use exponential notation for numbers with many trailing or leading zeroes:
   `1e3`, `1e-3` instead of `1000`, `0.001`.
 * You may use hexadecimal notation when bit representation matters (such as for ARGB8 hex values).
 Capitalize the hex digits: